 You should see a doctor if you have a hammertoe.
 In the meantime, there are steps you can take to relieve the pain and discomfort:

-Wear only shoes that are high and broad across the toes, called a wide toe-box shoe.
+- Wear only shoes that are high and broad across the toes, called a wide toe-box shoe.
 There should be at least one-half inch of space between your longest toe and the tip of the shoe.
-Keep in mind that this could be either your big toe or your second toe.
+Keep in mind that this could be either a big toe or second toe.

 There are several treatment options that vary according to how severe the hammertoe: